 All shareholders are invited to the annual general meeting and encouraged to speak at the meeting or otherwise have discussions with the Directors after the meeting.
-The experience of the COVID lockdowns in 2020 led the Board to see benefit of enabling virtual attendance at its shareholder meetings and this facility has been continued, including for the 2024 AGM which is to be held on 19 January 2024, to enable the fullest possible engagement between the Directors and shareholders.
+The Board has enabled virtual attendance at its shareholder meetings to ensure the fullest possible engagement between the Directors and shareholders.